Stability of Weighted Majority Voting under Estimated Weights: Parameter Sensitivity

+Generally, if a source is more probable to be trustworthy, the decision will be better and improved faster.
 Figure~\ref{Fig:MPR Property One_Dim} illustrates Lemma~\ref{lemma:WMV}.
-The accuracy of WMV is determined by comparing the probabilities of each pair of realisation and their opposite.
+The accuracy of WMV is determined by comparing the $\prob(\reaset)$ and $\prob(-\reaset)$ for all the indicator vectors.
 The relation between $\prob(\reaset)$ and $\prob(-\reaset)$ either remains or changes, depending on the value of $p_i$ and how much it changes.
 Intuitively, this results in the piece-wise characteristics of $f(p_i)$.
-Generally, when a source is more probable to be trustworthy: $p_i$ increases, decision gets better.
-Moreover, we can vary \trustworthiness{} values of several (or all) sources.
-If we vary $n$ \trustworthiness, then we get an $n$-dimensional surface.
-In Figure~\ref{Fig:MPR Property Two_Dims}, we depict our running example with $p_1$ and $p_2$ on the two axes, and $p_3$ and $p_4$ constant.
-The surface \emph{appears} like a collection of intersecting planes, but in fact, the graph consists of surfaces described by a polynomial, rather than the flat ones.
+Moreover, we can vary \trustworthiness{} values of multiple (or even all) sources.
+If we vary $k$ \trustworthiness{}, then we get an $k$-dimensional piecewise surface.
+In Figure~\ref{Fig:MPR Property Two_Dims}, we depict our running example with $p_1$ and $p_2$ on the two axes, and $p_3$ and $p_4$ remaining constant.
+The surface appears like a collection of intersecting planes, but in fact, the graph consists of surfaces described by a polynomial, rather than a linear one.

-In Lemma \ref{lemma:WMV}, we assume that all the sources are static and independent.
-However, sources can collude to provide feedback or one can update the trust value of multiple sources at a time, resulting multiple sources changing simultaneously.
-For such situation, we assume the $p$ values of multiple sources are consistently equal, which is no longer independent.
+In Lemma \ref{lemma:WMV}, we assume that trustworthiness of all the sources remains constant and independent.
+However, sources can collude to influence decisions, or one can update the trust values of multiple sources at a time.
+For such situations, we assume the trustworthiness values of multiple sources are consistently equal, meaning they are not independent.

-\begin{lemma} In the special case of identical experts, let $f(p)=\dsc(\pv)$, where $p_1=\dots=p_m=p$, $m\leq n$ and $p_j$ are constant, $j > m$.
-The function $f(p)$ is a piecewise non-decreasing function, and it is concave (linear or strictly concave) in each segment. \end{lemma} \begin{proof}[Sketch of Proof] The computation for correctness can be characterized as a summation: $\dsc(\pv) = \sum_i g_i(p)$.
+\begin{lemma} In the special case of the identical sources, let $f(p)=\dscpp$, where $p_1=\dots=p_m=p$, $m\leq n$ and $p_j$ are constant, $j > m$.
+The function $f(p)$ is a piecewise non-decreasing function, and it is concave (linear or strictly concave) in each segment. \end{lemma}

+\begin{proof}[Sketch of Proof] The computation for correctness can be characterized as a summation: $\dscpp = \sum_i g_i(p)$.
 For each $g_i(p)$, it meets piecewise non-decreasing property, and concave property in each segment.
-Thus, $\dsc(\pv)$ also holds. \end{proof}
+Thus, $\dscpp$ also holds. \end{proof}

-Note that in Lemma~\ref{property of m-identical weighted majority voting}, if $m {=} n$, meaning all the sources are identical, then WMV becomes \emph{Majority Voting} decision mechanism and $f(p)$ becomes a concave monotonically increasing function ~\cite{Boland:1989_Majority_property}.
+Note that in Lemma~\ref{property of m-identical Weighted Majority Voting}, if $m {=} n$, meaning all the sources are identical, WMV becomes the classical Majority Voting decision rule and $f(p)$ becomes a concave monotonically increasing function ~\cite{Boland:1989_Majority_property}.